goldblocx/api/docs/applications/registration.md

 First of all, you need to create your own application and to receive a pair app\_id/app\_secret.
 This pair will be used to generate an OAuth2 token to authenticate your users (see [Authentication](../authentication.md) ).

-To start you should perform registration as a user on the Copernicus Gold web application (for testing we use https://web.projectdgc.com), then register a company (see 'Add Business User' menu), because all applications must be linked to a corporate entity.
+To start you should perform registration as a user on the web application (for testing we use https://gpa.projectdgc.com), then register a company (see 'Add Business User' menu), because all applications must be linked to a corporate entity.

 After completion the registration, you can see the DEV sub-menu item in the header menu of the web application,